About Collaborative Classroom

 The Impact of Our Work

 Our work has been implemented in more than 200,000 classrooms across the country, raising student grades and test scores, reducing problem behaviors, and bolstering student and teacher engagement.
 District partners and independent researchers have documented and assessed the changes our work has produced through quantitative analysis and anecdotes.
-The document considers how our programs impact a sense of community and social development, student achievement, and teacher effectiveness.
-You can download the study here.
+The following document considers how our programs impact a sense of community and social development, student achievement, and teacher effectiveness.
+Download the study here.